-Solid Brass Flooring Trims & Brass Carpet Trims & Brass Door Bars
+Solid Brass Flooring Trims & Brass Carpet Trims & Brass Door Threshold

 CAT have been manufacturing brass flooring profiles for over 35 years.
 These profiles are designed for high-quality residential properties & exclusive commercial projects.
 The Antique Brass and Antique Bronze finishes are a chemically applied process & are hand finished with a variance from batch to batch.
 These profiles are not foot-traffic resistant and are designed to create an aged, unpolished effect.